canhta/CareCircle/docs/bounded-contexts/01-identity-access/firebase-auth-implementation.md

     if (uid !== context.auth.uid && !context.auth.token.admin) {
       throw new functions.https.HttpsError(
         "permission-denied",
-        "You can only convert your own account."
+        "You can only convert your own account.",
       );
     }